Looking to reach the highest quality for all types of laminated glass?

 Here are three reasons why Glaston ProL is your best choice

-- Up to 50% in energy savings
+- Lowest energy consumption – up to 50% in energy savings

 Revolutionize the production of laminated glass

 The very concept of ProL is based on reaching a production capacity balance with Low-E and clear glass.
 ProL uses full convection technology, which does not differentiate between glass types or product modes.

-Kensington Glass Art, U.S.A.
+Consolidated Glass Corporation, U.S.A.